What’s Next if You Have an Abnormal Pap Smear

-An abnormal Pap test result can mean a number of different things.
-So, if the doctor’s office calls back a few days after your visit to the gynecologist, don’t panic.
+An abnormal Pap smear result can mean many different things.
+So, if you get a call a few days after you visit the gynecologist, try not to panic.

-After a Pap test, the pathologist who analyzes your cell sample will report back to your gynecologist one of the following observations:
+The purpose of a Pap test is to screen you for cervical cancer or to look for precancerous changes in cervical cells.
+After a Pap test, the pathologist who analyzes your cell sample will report one of the following observations to your gynecologist:

 - Normal/negative (everything looks as it should)

 - ASCUS (atypical squamous cells of undetermined significance)

 - LGSIL (low-grade squamous intraepithelial lesion)

 The pathologist also will report signs of a bacterial or fungal infection, such as candida (a yeast infection), trichomoniasis (a sexually transmitted infection), or gardnerella (the primary cause of bacterial vaginosis).

 Your gynecologist may also do an HPV test with your Pap test to look for human papillomavirus.
 HPV is a common sexually transmitted infection that causes cervical cancer and genital warts.

 What happens after Pap test results are returned?

 It's important to know that Pap test results can be complex.
 Beyond the pathologist's report, your gynecologist also factors in your medical and HPV history and your age before meeting with you to recommend treatment or additional screening.
 The following explains what the test results can mean: